Are you fostering performance excellence and providing career development opportunities?

 Learning opportunities can come in the form of on-the-job activities, relationships and feedback, classroom training and other forms of off-the-job learning.

-Learning from relationships and feedback includes: coaching, mentoring, networking and performance appraisals.
 Many of these are touched on in earlier sections of this website.

 In your role as a manager, you will work with your employees to identify formal training opportunities that will benefit each of them.
 However, you also have a role to play when formal training initiatives are completed.